 It is easy to do calculation of LDL levels.
 First, you need to perform a test called “lipid profile” or “cholesterol count”.
 You should not eat for at least 12 hours before performing this test.
 This is because food intake could influence the results.

 When performing lipid profiles test, you’ll have all your body fats counted and expressed in mg/dl.
-So, you’ll have your total cholesterol level, triglycerides and hdl cholesterol levels.
+So, you’ll have the results of

 If you have your total cholesterol count, together with triglycerides and hdl levels, you need to undergo a little equation for calculating ldl levels.

 Ldl levels = Total cholesterol - (Triglycerides levels / 5 + hdl levels)

 As you may see, the above equation is very easy to use.

 The next step is to compare your ldl results with the ldl chart given above.
 Thus, you will be understanding your own risk for heart disease.

 At the end, after learning what are your ldl levels and heart disease risk, you should take your precautions steps.
 It’s very important to move forward and to succeed in optimizing your lipid profile.

 In case your results are high, then, it is crucial to get LDL reduced.
 I usually advise my patients to first: